rafasoares/human_enum/README.md

 end
 ```

-Alternativelly, add it to your `ApplicationRecord` to add the functionality to every model in your application:
+For convenience, you can add it to your `ApplicationRecord` to add the functionality to every model in your application.
+For models that don't declare `enum` attributes, no extra logic is called.

 ```ruby
 class ApplicationRecord < ActiveRecord::Base